-Before we get started, let me say that this is not exactly a classic caponata but it is inspired by its medley of quintessential Mediterranean flavours.
-Caponata is a Sicilian specialty usually made with aubergines (eggplants), celery and tomatoes, which are sliced and cooked in olive oil together with capers, olives and anchovy filets.
-My recreation with raw zucchini (courgette) and sweet tomatoes is like a younger, wilder sister of caponata who wants to be different to its sibling yet it can’t help but keep some similarities.
+Before we get started, let me say that this is not exactly the classic caponata but it is inspired by its medley of quintessential Mediterranean flavours.
+Caponata is a Sicilian speciality usually made with eggplant (aubergines), celery and tomatoes, which are sliced and cooked in olive oil together with capers, olives and anchovy fillets.
+My recreation with raw zucchini (courgette) and sweet tomatoes is like a younger, wilder cousin of caponata.
+The flavours are very similar but not as earthy as the eggplant version.

 - 4 medium zucchinis (courgettes), diced